PLEASE READ THESE TERMS CAREFULLY BEFORE USING THE APPLICATION SERVICES.

 - The Data Processor shall allow the Data Controller or an external auditor mandated by the Data Controller to conduct audits, investigations and inspections on data protection and/or data security (“audit”) in order to ensure that the Data Processor or Sub-processors are able to comply with the obligations under this DPA and Applicable Data Protection Legislation and that the Data Processor or Sub-processors have undertaken the required measures to ensure such compliance.

-- The Data Processor makes available all the information necessary to demonstrate compliance with this DPA and Applicable Data Protection Legislation and assists the Data Controller in the performance of audits.
+- The Data Processor makes available all information necessary to demonstrate compliance with this DPA and Applicable Data Protection Legislation and assists the Data Controller in the performance of audits.

-The Data Processor shall indemnify and hold harmless the Data Controller upon the Data Controller’s first demand insofar as third parties (Data Subjects in particular) make claims against the Controller on the grounds of an infringement of their personal rights or data protection law where such infringement is caused by the actions of the Processor in intentional or gross negligent violation of this DPA.
+The Data Processor shall indemnify and hold harmless the Data Controller upon the Data Controller’s first demand insofar as third parties (Data subjects in particular) make claims against the Data Controller on the grounds of an infringement of their personal rights or of data protection law where such infringement is caused by actions of the Data Processor in intentional or gross negligent violation of this DPA.
 The obligation to indemnify is – except in cases of willful intent or in relation to personal injuries or death – capped with the amount of fees paid by the Controller in the 12 months immediately before the infringing incidence.

-- In case the Data Processor determines that any instructions to process data of the Data Controller violates Applicable Data Protection Laws or substantial provisions of this DPA (including technical and organizational
+- In case the Data Processor determines that any instruction to process data of the Data Controller violates Applicable Data Protection Legislation or substantial provisions of this DPA (including technical and organizational

 - Upon expiration or termination of this DPA, the Data Processor shall delete or return all Personal Data (including any copies thereof) to the Data Controller, as instructed by the Data Controller, and shall ensure that any Sub-processors do the same, unless otherwise required by applicable law.
 When returning the Personal Data, the Data Processor shall provide the Data Controller with all necessary assistance.